Nikon Nikkor Z 58 mm f/0.95 S Noct: Introduction

-This lens was introduced on October 10, 2019.
+On 23 August 2018, Nikon announced the development of the lens, reintroducing the Noct brand historically used by Nikon for lenses with ultra-fast maximum apertures.
+This lens was released on October 10, 2019.

 The lens comes with a hardshell trunk case (CT-101) and a screw-on metal lens hood (HN-38).

 The lens achieved a DXOMark score of 55, the highest score among all tested lenses as of December 2024 (on par with the Nikkor Z 85mm S and Sigma 50mm DG DN Art for Sony E-mount).